 Taking it to the next level, smart bikes are a fully-intergrated solution with plenty of adjustability so that more than one rider can easily use them.
 Obviously you're paying a bit more for all that tech.

-Tester Dave writes: "Wahoo's Kickr Bike is certainly an impressive bit of kit, with one of the nicest ride feels of any indoor trainer I've tried.
+Tester Dave writes: "Wahoo's Kickr Bike is certainly an impressive bit of kit, with one of the nicest ride feels of any turbo trainer I've tried.
 It's hugely configurable and incorporates Wahoo's angle-adjusting Climb tech into a static bike, which is impressive.

 "Like all gym-style static bikes the Kickr is very adjustable.
 You can raise and lower the whole bike with a big lever on the seat tube, and the reach is adjustable at both the handlebar and the seat.
 I was a bit worried that the stem and seatpost adjustments – which are standard round tube profiles instead of chunky square-section beams – would feel a bit flimsy on a static bike, but I've had no issues with them at all.